anupanandsingh/anupanandsingh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Physics and mathematics inspire each other in beautiful ways.
-The laws of physics find an expression in the language of mathematics.
-And deep problems in mathematics It is this interplay between the two that I'm drawn towards as a theorist.
+It is the sheer fascination with the rich interplay between the two that has propelled me into exploring how mathematical ideas help us better understand the physical laws of nature.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.